javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 */!*
 ```

-With such `Access-Control-Expose-Headers` header, the script is allowed to access `Content-Length` and `API-Key` headers of the response.
+With such `Access-Control-Expose-Headers` header, the script is allowed to read `Content-Length` and `API-Key` headers of the response.

 ## "Non-simple" requests